hanna8008/Self_Affirmation_Text_Generator/README.md

 ---

 ## Exploratory Data Analysis (EDA)
-This project includes several visualizations that explored some of the following:
+This project includes several visualizations that explore the data of the new dataset that was made by combining the affirmations dataset and emotions detection tweets dataset.

 ### Affirmation Tag Distribution
 ![Affirmation Tag Distribution](results/eda/affirmation_tag_distribution.png)